Apply for an arts fellowship grant

 - references reflecting on your skills, experience, accomplishments and abilities

-- a statement on how the activity will impact your career and the arts and cultural development in the NT.
+- a statement on how your program will impact your career, and arts and cultural development in the NT

 How to apply